Riggstadt/Photodiode_Amplifier/README.md

 A system is considered critically damped if $\zeta\leq 1$.
 Q factor is closely related to the damping ratio, $\zeta$, as it follows: Q = $\frac{1}{2\cdot\zeta}$

 ## An important note on stability and damping
 A stable system is not necessarily an over- or critically damped system.
-With a Q below 0.5 we may enjoy a smooth and devoid of ringing step-response, but this degrades the signal edge to much to really be useful.
+With a Q below 0.5 we may enjoy a smooth and devoid of ringing step-response, but this degrades the signal edge too much to really be useful.
 We desire a short rise time and a fast edge with minimal overshoot.
 A Q below 1 will ensure technical stability for any amplifier we may build.
 Any Q below $\frac{\sqrt{2}}{2}$ will provide a flat frequency response.
 For Q $\approx 0.707$ we will enjoy the maximally flat transfer function and minimal ringing.

 The impact of the Q-factor on bandwidth can be easily observed in the graph below: